alexandertrefz/essence/packages/website/diagnostics.md

 that carries a payload has no name to print on its own, so `is Printable` there still needs a written `toString` and reports this without one.

+### `undeclared-conformance`

+A Namespace over a Choice writes a REQUIREMENT of a Protocol that Choice derives without being asked — `is` for `Equatable`, `cases` for `Enumerable` — and does not declare that conformance.

+Both derives are built from the Choice itself and consult no Namespace, so a call that names the Namespace would read the written Method while a call through an `is Equatable` or `is Enumerable` bound would read the derived one.
+Which of the two a Program got even turned on the Namespace's NAME: one spelled like the Choice shadows the Choice's own `Colour.cases()` rail, one of any other name does not.

+Declare the conformance, which is what the Help says.

+Two things are deliberately not in this refusal. `is Printable`, because printing derives only where a Namespace declares it — a written `toString` replaces nothing and can disagree with nothing.
+And a Method the Protocol PROVIDES rather than requires: `Equatable::isNot` is answered by the Protocol's own const, which stands on the ladder beside a Namespace writing that name rather than being replaced by it, so `namespace Extras for Colour { isNot(_ tag:
+String) -> String }` is a second Method rather than a second answer.

 ### `conformance-needs-target-type`

 Only a Namespace with a target Type (`for …`) can conform to a Protocol.